-Garden Grove Unified School District launched its Employee of the Month recognition program in September and received more than 200 nominations from students, parents, and staff.
-The program is designed to recognize employees who: put others first; go above and beyond to make a difference in their role; carry out each day with a positive attitude and strong work ethic and demonstrate innovation, leadership, and passion for their job.
-Employees of the month are recognized at a Board of Education meeting and their photos are displayed in the district office lobby.
+GGUSD’s Employee of the Month program is designed to recognize employees who: put others first; go above and beyond to make a difference in their role; carry out each day with a positive attitude and strong work ethic and demonstrate innovation, leadership, and passion for their job.

 Brian Dawson has been with GGUSD for 14 years, serving as a special education assistant and sub custodian.
 Since 2013, he has served as the Athletic Equipment Attendant at La Quinta High School.
 Brian was nominated for this recognition by a colleague who said that Brian puts the needs of students first, making sure they have what they need for a successful athletic program.
 He goes above and beyond taking pride in the athletic fields he maintains.
 He works outside of his defined role, picking up trash on campus, to keep it clean and safe.
 Brian adds value to GGUSD and La Quinta High School as the Varsity Baseball Coach leading the team to a league title last year.
 Brian makes positive connections with all students, including those who are possibly taking the wrong path, to help them understand the importance of making good choices.
 Brian created a welcoming, supportive culture on his baseball team, giving a role to a student in a wheelchair showing the players that anyone can contribute and be part of the team.
 Brian said the best part of his job is working on a daily basis with student athletes and watching them progress from boys to young men in four years.